Slecorder/NausGame/README.md

 # NausGame
-Simple Unity Game based in the classic Asteroid game.
+Simple Unity Game based in the classic Asteroids game.